Polesia – unique, wild, and untouched

 Polesia’s spectacular biodiversity is recognized internationally and thus, many areas are protected.
 Within Europe, Areas of Special Conservation Interest are protected through the Emerald Network, whose aim is to ensure the survival of species and habitats listed under the Bern Convention.
 In countries of the European Union, such conservation areas are designated as Natura 2000 sites and protected under EU Law.

-Within Polesia, an impressive total area of 26,960 km2 are protected as Areas of Special Conservation Interest:
+Within Polesia, an impressive total area of 36, 016 km2 is protected in 153 Areas of Special Conservation Interest:

 Natura 2000 sites in Poland